billwuqin/network-incident/draft-feng-nmop-network-incident-yang.md

 It is hard to achieve a perfect balance between the network management automation and duplicated trouble tickets under the traditional working situations.
-However, with the help of the incident management, massive alarms can be aggregated into a few network incidents based on service impact analysis, the number of trouble tickets will be greatly reduced.
+However, with the help of the network incident management, massive alarms can be aggregated into a few network incidents based on service impact analysis, the number of trouble tickets will be greatly reduced.
 At the same time, the efficiency of network troubleshooting can be largely improved. which